How to Save Money With Turo Local Car Rental

 Because I live a minimalist life I take a lot of pride in only having things that I really use in my life.
 When I see things go unused – like a huge house for only a couple of people, unused rusting bikes, cars sitting in driveways, and rooms or vacation homes that are empty – I get really upset.
 I think of all of the people that need these things and don’t have access to them.

-When the sharing economy came around I loved the idea of taking unused space or items and connecting them with the people who needed them – the ultimate in utilization and efficiency (the type A side of me loves these words!).
+When the sharing economy came around, I loved the idea of taking unused space or items and connecting them with the people who needed them – the ultimate in utilization and efficiency (the type A side of me loves these words!).
 However, the concept has been bastardized a bit as people go out and buy these goods or apartments just to put them on the sharing economy and try to make a profit.
-I personally feel like that misses the whole point – and instead of properly utilizing stuff in a minimalist way – instead it’s actually creating more ‘stuff’ out there and over-saturating the market.
+I personally feel like that misses the whole point – and instead of properly utilizing stuff in a minimalist way, it’s actually creating more ‘stuff’ out there and over-saturating the market.

 Try Local Car Rental, The Latest in Car Sharing

-When I heard about Turo.com, a new local car rental and sharing app, I was intrigued because it was all about sharing people’s personal cars that weren’t currently in use – like Susan’s 2007 Suburu Outback!
+When I heard about Turo.com, a new local car rental and sharing app, I was intrigued because it was all about sharing people’s personal cars that weren’t currently in use – like Susan’s 2007 Subaru Outback!
 The renters are local hosts, not big companies; you simply bypass the rental counter and rent from locals.

 My Local Turo Rental – Meet Betty

-I know what you are thinking, how could Susan rent out her car to strangers?
+I know what you are thinking: how could Susan rent out her car to strangers?
 Isn’t she nervous about it?

-“At first I was a little nervous about it but I have had people staying in my house with Airbnb, I drive with Lyft, and because I’m already part of this sharing economy I just know that 99% of people are just living their life like I am – in a normal way,” Susan explained.
+“At first, I was a little nervous about it, but I have had people staying in my house with Airbnb, I drive with Lyft, and because I’m already part of this sharing economy, I just know that 99% of people are just living their life like I am – in a normal way,” Susan explained.
 “I have a car just sitting here doing nothing.
 I’d sell it, but I’m kind of upside down on the loan because I put so many miles on it driving for Lyft.
-So essentially the sharing economy is helping me get out of some debt that I got myself into because of the sharing economy.”
+So essentially, the sharing economy is helping me get out of some debt that I got myself into because of the sharing economy.”

 How Turo Local Car Rentals Work